castlabs/electron-releases/README.md

 ### Re-signing

 We are providing a Python 3 script to make the re-signing process easier.
 It requires the Python modules: [cryptography](https://pypi.python.org/pypi/cryptography), [macholib](https://pypi.python.org/pypi/macholib) and [file-magic](https://pypi.python.org/pypi/file-magic), all avaliable through the [Python Package Index](https://pypi.python.org/) and easily installed, e.g. using [pip](https://pypi.python.org/pypi/pip).
-Once VMP signing certificates have been acquired from [Google Widevine](http://www.widevine.com/) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate the required signatures.
+Once VMP signing certificates (in either `PEM` or `DER` file-formats) have been acquired from [Google Widevine](http://www.widevine.com/) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate the required signatures.
 Basic usage looks as follows:

 ```
 vmp-resign.py -C CERT-PATH [-P KEY-PASS] -K KEY-PATH PKG-PATH [PKG-PATH...]